trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 each of which relates a measurable force or change in shape to the fluid’s surface tension.
 For pure substances, tabulated reference values of ``\sigma`` at given temperatures are commonly used, while for mixtures or complex fluids, direct experimental measurements or values can be estimated from empirical equation (see [Poling](@cite Poling2001) or [Lange](@cite Lange2005)).
+In the following table some values are shown for reference.
+The values marked with a '~' are complex mixtures that are estimated by an empirical equation (see [Poling](@cite Poling2001)).

 | **Fluid**    | **Surface Tension (``\sigma``) [N/m at 20°C]** |
 |--------------|----------------------------------------------:|